-Nippon Sanso Holdings Corporation's Board of Directors consists of 9 members, three of whom are outside directors, and operates to ensure correct business judgement.
+Nippon Sanso Holdings Corporation's Board of Directors consists of 9 members, five of whom are outside directors, and operates to ensure correct business judgement.
 It holds a regular meeting every month to discuss important matters and hears reports about business activities.
 The Company has established an Advisory Committee on Appointments and Remuneration as a discretionary advisory committee under the Board of Directors.
-The company president (CEO), chairman of the Board, and independent outside directors are the members of this committee.
+The company president (CEO) and independent outside directors are the members of this committee.
 The committee is chaired by an independent outside director.

 The Board of Directors strives to ensure transparency and objectivity in decision making by consulting the Committee and seeking advice from the independent outside directors when revising bylaws concerning director remuneration, selecting candidates for the positions of director or auditor, appointing and dismissing the president (CEO), appointing and dismissing executive officers and choosing successors to the president (CEO).

 In addition to the Board of Directors, the Management Committee, which meets every month in principle and consists of CEO and executive officers etc., is set up for prompt decision making.
 The term of a director is limited to one year to facilitate responsible management in each fiscal year.